 How does pollution impact the quality of the air we breathe?
 What can we do to minimize our impact on the environment and reduce the health risks posed by pollution and climate change?

 How can smoke-free policies help improve the health of your entire community?
 How can limiting smoking and tobacco use improve the lives of your friends, classmates, and neighbors?

 How can environmental triggers exacerbate asthma or other forms of lung disease?
 What can we do to help promote lung health in our communities?

 A panel of judges from the film, environmental, and lung health community will review and evaluate the films.
-The finalists will be announced on February 17, 2017 and the winners will be announced at the screening on Saturday, March 4, 2017.
+The finalists will be announced during the week of March 12, 2018, and the winners will be announced at the screening on Saturday, April 7th.
 Films will be judged on the following criteria:

 Creativity & Originality: How unique is the story or premise presented?
 How well did the film incorporate imagery, sound, acting, direction or other elements to demonstrate the message?
 Is the film fun, entertaining, or thought-provoking?

 Messaging: Is the message clear and directly related to one of the recommended topics?
 Is the message persuasive?
 Messaging is weighted more heavily than the other categories.